 3. Pass NHIE Exam

 The applicant must pass the National Home Inspectors Examination given by the Examination Board of Professional Home Inspectors (PSI Exam).
-The cost for the exam is $225, and the initial application fee to the LSBHI is $200.
+The cost for the exam is $225.
 You are responsible for making arrangements to take the exam.
+For instructions on how to register for the exam please click here.

 4. Complete In-Field Training